Thodor12/Roblox-devforum-reader/README.md

 It also includes one category on the Roblox blog post:
 - Product & Tech

+It also contains uptime logging for the main site, devforum and the blog page.
+These can also send logging notifications but they can be turned off aswell (see Running Locally).

+Last there is a monitor for the status page of Roblox, if any incident occurs on Roblox you will also be notified.

 ## Design
 This system was designed to ensure a simple, non persistent way of keep track of the posts, this system can be hosted completely standalone and does not require a database to operate, it only has to be able to run 24/7.